-When you’ve finished all your treatment, you’ll go back for regular appointments at the hospital (follow-up).
-You’ll carry on being carefully checked, by having blood tests for tumour markers and sometimes other tests.
+Once you finish your treatment, you’ll have regular follow-up appointments at the hospital.
+You’ll have blood tests for tumour markers and sometimes other scans or x-rays.
 If the tumour markers go up, this can be a sign that the cancer has come back.
-This means you’ll need more treatment, which can still usually cure the cancer.
-There’s more information about tumour markers in our section on tests for testicular cancer.
+This means you need more treatment, which can still cure the cancer.

-You might find it embarrassing to talk about your private parts and feel awkward talking to doctors or your family about it.
+You might find it embarrassing to talk about your private parts and how the cancer or cancer treatment has affected them.
+It can feel awkward talking to doctors or your family about this.

 Try not to let this put you off talking about things.
 It can be really helpful to let someone know how you're feeling, so that you don't bottle things up.

 Fertility is the ability to have children.
-Unfortunately, some cancer treatments can affect a young person’s fertility, but your doctors will always think about this when planning your treatment.
-They will do their best to make sure you stay fertile after treatment.
+Some cancers and cancer treatments can affect a young man’s fertility, but your doctors will always think about this when planning your treatment.
+Your doctor will talk to you about sperm banking prior to treatment if this might happen.

-But if you’ve had an operation to remove both of your testicles, or the lymph nodes at the back of your tummy, your fertility and your ability to have sex may be affected.
-This is a really tough thing to have to cope with on top of everything else that you’re going through.
-Many hospitals have counsellors and people specially trained to give help and support.
-Our section on relationships, sex and fertility goes into all this in much more detail and might be useful for you (and your partner or family) to take a look at.
+If you had an operation to remove both of your testicles or the lymph nodes at the back of your tummy (abdomen), your fertility and your ability to have sex may be affected.
+This is a really tough thing to cope with on top of everything else that you’re going through.
+Your specialist nurse will provide support and help you find more advice and support if you feel you need it.
+There are things which can be done to help so that you can still have sex.

 We also have more info about: